hapi-robo/temi-guide/docs/source/basics/07_software-update.rst

 The update process may generally take up to 20 minutes (depending on the speed of the internet connection) and the robot will restart itself when the update has completed.
 Robot settings such as Wi-Fi configurations will be preserved across software updates and should not require user interaction.

 ..
-DANGER:: Robot should remain on the Docking Station during the software update.
+DANGER:: Robot should remain on the Home Base during the software update.
 Do not attempt to turn-off the robot during a software update.
 If the software update is taking longer than expected, contact customer support.

-Software updates are not required, but strongly recommended.
+..
+TIP:: Software updates are not required, but strongly recommended.
 Failure to update temi Robot software may result in loss of features.

 In the event that a Software Update notification is not displayed, the user can `Manually Check for Software Updates`_.

 Manually Check for Software Updates
 ===================================
-To manually check for software updates:

 .. figure:: assets/images/software-update/settings-about-software-update.jpg
   :alt: :guilabel:`Settings` > :guilabel:`About`

-  Go to :guilabel:`Settings` > :guilabel:`About` > :guilabel:`Software Update`.
+  Select :guilabel:`Settings` > :guilabel:`About` > :guilabel:`Software Update`.

 .. figure:: assets/images/software-update/checking-for-updates.png
   :alt: Checking for software updates

-  To robot will start searching for available software updates.
+  The robot will start searching for available software updates.

 .. figure:: assets/images/software-update/confirm-update-settings-install.jpg
   :alt: Confirm software update